Frederick Douglass: Edward Covey

-From slavery to freedom
+Escape from slavery

 Douglass first tried to escape from Freeland, who had hired him from his owner, but was unsuccessful.
 In 1837, Douglass met and fell in love with Anna Murray, a free black woman in Baltimore about five years his senior.
 Her free status strengthened his belief in the possibility of gaining his own freedom.
 Murray encouraged him and supported his efforts by aid and money.

-On September 3, 1838, Douglass successfully escaped by boarding a northbound train of the Philadelphia, Wilmington and Baltimore Railroad.
-The area where he boarded was thought to be a short distance east of the train depot, in a recently developed neighborhood between the modern neighborhoods of Harbor East and Little Italy.
+On September 3, 1838, Douglass successfully escaped by boarding a northbound train of the Philadelphia, Wilmington and Baltimore Railroad in Baltimore.
+The area where he boarded was formerly thought to be a short distance east of the train depot, in a recently developed neighborhood between the modern neighborhoods of Harbor East and Little Italy.
 This depot was at President and Fleet Streets, east of "The Basin" of the Baltimore harbor, on the northwest branch of the Patapsco River.
 Research cited in 2021, however, suggests that Douglass in fact boarded the train at the Canton Depot of the Philadelphia, Wilmington, and Baltimore Railroad on Boston Street, in the Canton neighborhood of Baltimore, further east.

 Douglass reached Havre de Grace, Maryland, in Harford County, in the northeast corner of the state, along the southwest shore of the Susquehanna River, which flowed into the Chesapeake Bay.
 Although this placed him only some 20 mi from the Maryland–Pennsylvania state line, it was easier to continue by rail through Delaware, another slave state.
 Dressed in a sailor's uniform provided to him by Murray, who also gave him part of her savings to cover his travel costs, he carried identification papers and protection papers that he had obtained from a free black seaman.

 Douglass crossed the wide Susquehanna River by the railroad's steam-ferry at Havre de Grace to Perryville on the opposite shore, in Cecil County, then continued by train across the state line to Wilmington, Delaware, a large port at the head of the Delaware Bay.
-From there, because the rail line was not yet completed, he went by steamboat along the Delaware River further northeast to the "Quaker City" of Philadelphia, Pennsylvania, an anti-slavery stronghold.
-He continued to the safe house of noted abolitionist David Ruggles in New York City.
+From there, because the rail line was not yet completed, he went by steamboat along the Delaware River farther northeast to the "Quaker City" of Philadelphia, Pennsylvania, an anti-slavery stronghold.
+He continued to the safe house of abolitionist David Ruggles in New York City.
 His entire journey to freedom took less than 24 hours.
 Douglass later wrote of his arrival in New York City:

 Once Douglass had arrived, he sent for Murray to follow him north to New York.
-She brought the basics for them to set up a home.
+She brought the basic supplies for them to set up a home.
 They were married on September 15, 1838, by a black Presbyterian minister, just eleven days after Douglass had reached New York.
 At first they adopted Johnson as their married name, to divert attention.